 If you are spending moolah and buying stuff, then at least let the companies work for their sale a bit.
 You can use this desire to market towards pregnant women to your advantage.

 Companies practically throw things at parents who are preparing for a baby.
 They want you to use their items and get hooked on them and to believe that only they offer the best baby products.
 So what I do is take all the freebies offered to me.

 Most stores offer a gift bag when you sign up for their gift registry.
 Some are easier than others to get, and some offer better ones at certain times.
 Follow all the deal sites to make sure to get these gift bags or boxes at the best time.

 4 Baby Registries you Must Sign up for:

-Amazon offers a welcome box after you set up a registry and someone buys something worth $10 off of your registry (maybe you have a kind friend or relative you can convince to do this for you?).
+Amazon offers a FREE Baby Welcome Box after you set up a registry and someone buys something worth $10 off of your registry (maybe you have a kind friend or relative you can convince to do this for you?).

 Target offers a welcome bag at customer service after you set up a registry in-store or if you bring in proof of your registry that you set up online.